mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/house-sales-forecasting.md

-# Forecast Quarterly House Sales using MindsDB
+# Forecasting Quarterly House Sales with MindsDB

 ## Introduction

-In this short example, we will produce forecasts for a multivariate time series.
+In this tutorial, we'll create, train, and query a machine learning model, which, in MindsDB language, is an `AI Table` or a `predictor`.
+We aim to produce forecasts for a multivariate time series.

-Make sure you have access to a working MindsDB installation - either locally or via [cloud.mindsdb.com](https://cloud.mindsdb.com/).
+Make sure you have access to a working MindsDB installation either locally or via [cloud.mindsdb.com](https://cloud.mindsdb.com/).

+You can learn how to set up your account at MindsDB Cloud by following [this guide](https://docs.mindsdb.com/setup/cloud/).
+Another way is to set up MindsDB locally using [Docker](https://docs.mindsdb.com/setup/self-hosted/docker/) or [Python](https://docs.mindsdb.com/setup/self-hosted/pip/source/).

+Let's get started.

 ## The Data